sitthykun/smilelog/README.md

 It's gonna change the traditional tracing in another way.\
 What will it assist us:

-1. Colorise output
-2. Be able to stop any output via its public id
+1. Showing the colorized log by following the standard color
+2. Ignoring any track by reading id in the list
-3. Split each output with a big span and symbols
+3. Each statement list down with a big span and symbols
-4. Generate a new dynamic log filename
+4. Using a static file to output the content that will be easier
 5. Disable the entire tracing in a second
 6. 5 methods for 5 outputs
 7. Backup file if log start a new date
+8. Separating a new file with a new file name
+This feature will cover to a specific tracking.

 It is available on **PyPi** store via https://pypi.org/project/SmileLog/ \
 To Support my work, please donate me via <a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/sitthykun"><img src="https://cdn.buymeacoffee.com/buttons/bmc-new-btn-logo.svg" alt="Buy me a Pizza"><span style="margin-left:5px;font-size:28px !important;">Buy me a Coffee</span></a>